Mithridates IV of Pontus: Biography

 Mithridates IV was of Persian and Greek Macedonian ancestry.
 He was born to Mithridates III of Pontus and Laodice.
 Mithridates IV had two siblings: a brother, Pharnaces I of Pontus, and a sister, Laodice.

 Mithridates IV is first mentioned in 179 BC, as he is associated with Pharnaces I in a treaty concluded by Pharnaces I with the King of Pergamon, Eumenes II, in a manner which suggests that he shared some sovereign power.
 The date of Mithridates’ accession to the Pontian throne is unknown, but he is recorded as the ruler of Pontus in 154 BC, when he is mentioned as sending an auxiliary force to assist the King of Pergamon, Attalus II Philadelphus, against the King of Bithynia, Prusias II.
 This was an important event as it signalled the start of a policy of friendship between the Kingdom of Pontus and the Roman Republic and her allies which would continue until Mithridates VI Eupator.

 At an unknown date, Mithridates IV married his sister, Laodice.
 They appeared to have no children.
 His royal title and full name was Mithridates Philopator Philadelphus.

+In 1995, a treasure of many gold items, including a royal crown, was accidentally unearthed at Samsun--the old capital of Amisos that served the later Mithridatic dynasty.
+This Amisos Treasure has been ascribed to the reign of Mithridaes IV, and is now held at a local museum in Samsun.